ryan-charette/ryan-charette/README.md

 # Bio

-Research Affiliations: University of Texas at Austin (College of Natural Sciences)
+Research Affiliations: The University of Texas at Austin (College of Natural Sciences)

 # Research Interests